Tracardi/tracardi/README.md

 # Running Tracardi GUI

 Now its time to run Frontend.
+Building may take some time up to 15min.

 ```
 git clone https://github.com/atompie/tracardi-unomi-gui.git